Seed Spices Guide: How to Use, Buy & Store for Maximum Flavor

 Seed Spice Collection

 Seeds become spices when their natural oils, aromas, and flavors are harnessed for culinary use.
-These aren’t your garden-variety seeds used for planting; these are the flavorful kind that can transform everything from soups to desserts with just a pinch.
+According to the American Spice Trade Association, seed spices are defined as dried seeds from plants that are used primarily for flavoring rather than nutritional purposes.
+These aren't your garden-variety seeds used for planting; these are the flavorful kind that can transform everything from soups to desserts with just a pinch.

 Common examples include cumin, coriander, mustard, fennel, poppy, caraway, and sesame.
-While some are used whole, others come pre-ground, but there’s nothing quite like freshly ground seeds for maximum flavor impact.
+While some are used whole, others come pre-ground, but there's nothing quite like freshly ground seeds for maximum flavor impact and nutritional benefits.

 Top 7 Seed Spices Every Kitchen Needs